 Cigna modified MM 0156 for TMJ disorder surgery, effective December 16, 2025.
-Here's what billing teams need to know.
+Billing teams who handle oral surgery, oral and maxillofacial surgery, or orofacial pain cases need to review their charge capture for seven specific CPT codes before that date.

 Quick-Reference Table